 After a successful testing period, the aviation company took the solution worldwide for all of their jet engine bores.
 (Go here for a deeper behind the scenes look at the Innovation Team’s solution.)

-In his personal life, he enjoys camping, boating and fishing with family and friends.
+In his personal life, Juan enjoys camping, boating and fishing with family and friends.
 He’s been fishing since he was a kid and continues to pursue the sport regularly—even going ice fishing on Lake Winnipesaukee during bitter New Hampshire winters.

 Asked about his favorite aspect of his job, Juan says, “My favorite part is identifying the pain-point with the customer and the customer is thrilled with the proposed solution.
 The customer’s happy, I’m happy, so hands down, that’s the best part of it.”